Richard Harvey & Associates ABN 62442978131 (“we”, “us” and when relating to us, “our”).

 - Access/correction/updating personal information

 8.1.
 You can contact us to access, correct or update your personal information.
 Unless we are subject to confidentiality obligation or some other restriction on giving access to the information and we are permitted to refuse you access under the Privacy Act, we will endeavour to make your information available to you within 30 days.
-Examples of circumstances where we may refuse to give you access to your personal information include where:
+Examples of circumstances where we may refuse to give you access to your personal information includes where:

 - giving access would be unlawful;